-5 Benefits to Building a Modern Processing Center
+5 Benefits of Building a Modern Processing Center

 My main objective was to learn how this new processing center operates more efficiently than its previous facility.
 Thus, I treated the tour as an inspection of obstacles that staff and inmates would have to overcome.
 However, without ever even visiting the previous facility, as soon as I was welcomed through the sally port, I had zero doubt in my mind that this location was by far the most impressive and groundbreaking processing facility Polk County has operated in.

 Okay, there isn’t actually a red carpet entrance, but you could be fooled by the amount of visual appeal the sally port has to offer.
 Anyone brought into the facility is first driven into a large sally port with four heavy-duty bi-fold entrance and exit doors.

 These doors are a massive improvement from their last facility as they only had a single door that would scroll up and continuously get stuck in the process.

 Now, once the arrestee is taken out of the vehicle, they are led into one of the two separate entrances into the facility: one entrance being for adults and the other entrance being for juveniles.
 The two separate entrances ensure that the paths of minors and adults are not crossed.
 This is a solution from their previous facility that only had one entrance for any arrestee brought in.
 Before entering one of the two doors, there is a shower located in the corner of the sally port for anyone who is brought in covered in debris (those who hid in swamps or are covered in chemicals) and can be washed off before they’re booked into the facility.

 There is also a third door placed on the other side of the sally port, away from the two entrances, that was built specifically for those who are being released; therefore, their paths do not cross anyone who is entering the building.
 For a facility that books roughly 30,000 people a year, it’s important to separate the individuals as much as possible.